 Supply Chain Planning at Apple Inc

-Supply Chain Planning at Apple Inc is the classic example of New Product Development Process (NPD).
+Supply Chain Planning at Apple Inc is the classic example of the New Product Development Process (NPD).
 It’s the integration of R&D, Marketing and various function under supply chain management.
 From the above graphic, Apple Inc accelerates the new product introduction by acquiring licensing and 3rd party businesses.
 The whole process looks very similar to that of other industries.
 Interesting point is that Apple Inc has to make pre-payments to some suppliers to secure strategic raw materials.

 Supply Chain Model of Apple Inc

-Supply Chain Map is the way to express large system from points of origin to points of consumption in simple to understand manner.
-Information from annual report is also used to produce Apple Supply Chain Map.
+Supply Chain Map is the way to express large system from points of origin to points of consumption in a simple to understand manner.
+Information from the annual report is also used to produce Apple Supply Chain Map.

 For other distribution channels such as retail stores, direct sales and other distributors, Apple Inc will keep products at Elk Grove, California (where central warehouse and call center are located) and supply products from there.
-At the end of product’s life, customer can send products back to nearest Apple Stores or dedicated recycling facilities.
+At the end of a product’s life, the customer can send products back to nearest Apple Stores or dedicated recycling facilities.

 2) Apple’s Supply Chain Challenges

 What does it feel like to be “Apple Inc”?
 One journalist indicated that the life of Apple Inc is fairly easy by utilizing its negotiation power.
 Believe me, Apple Supply Chain has very high risks.
 There are many challenges to overcome, for example;